A7med7x7/ReproGen/README.md

 ### `include_huggingface`
 ###### *work only under advanced*

-If enabled, it configures the environment to include a hugging face token for seamless Hugging Face Hub access and caching of models/datasets .
+If enabled, it configures the environment to include a HuggingFace token for seamless Hugging Face Hub access and caching of models/datasets .
 - During server setup you will be prompted to enter a [Hugging Face Token](https://huggingface.co/settings/tokens)
 - All models/datasets downloaded from Hugging Face will be stored on the mounted point `/mnt/data/`
 - **Type**: bool